Home | Bibliography | Site Search | Site Map

 What gives language meaning?

-Is Wittgenstein's thesis that language has meaning only in its "original home" (PI § 116), where it is a tool belonging to a tribe's ways of life, a theory about what language meaning "really is" -- or is it a selected definition of the word 'meaning'?
+Is Wittgenstein's thesis that language has meaning only in its "original home" (PI § 116), where it is a tool belonging to a tribe's ways of life, a theory about "what language meaning really is" -- or is it a selected definition of the word 'meaning'?
 If it is the latter, then what?
 (And if it is the former?)
 Logic's eternal question: what gives language meaning?
+(One possibility is that, as with the TLP earlier, Wittgenstein's account of language meaning here is again "poor in categories".)

-(Wittgenstein's analogy between playing games and using language should not be overstated, but the comparison does in many cases provide a standard by which to distinguish sense from nonsense.)
+Wittgenstein's analogy between playing games and using language, purely as a description of how we use language, can be overstated, but the comparison does provide a standard by which to distinguish sense from nonsense.
+It is a "logic of language", although maybe not the only meaning of 'meaning' that is useful to philosophy.

 The Limit of Doubt